Timing Belts and Pulleys

 All of the GT2 3mm Pitch Pulleys, with the exception of the 12 Tooth Pulley, have flanges to keep the belt on track.
 This is because the belts tend to thrust to the side when in motion.
 It is recommended that at least one pulley in the system have flanges to keep the belt from slipping.
 In situations where the center distance between shafts is more than 8 times the diameter of the smaller pulley or when the drive is operating on vertical shafts, both pulleys should have flanges on both sides.

-When choosing what structural aspect to use to support a pulley system it is important that the support be rigid or capable of withstanding torsion.
-Any significant flex or give in the supporting structure can cause the center to center distance between the pulleys to change.
-Repercussions to a change in center distance are: slack in the belt and the belt jumping teeth.
+When choosing what structural aspect to use to support a pulley system, it is important that the support be rigid or capable of withstanding torsion.
+Any significant flex or give in the supporting structure can cause the center-to-center distance between the pulleys to change.
+Repercussions of a change in the center distance are slack in the belt and the belt jumping teeth.

 During the installation process, ensure that supporting shafts are parallel and that pulleys are aligned.

-Belts require relatively little maintenance if installed correctly but its always advised to run the center distance calculation to account for installation and removal of belts.
+Belts require relatively little maintenance if installed correctly, but it's always advised to run the center distance calculation to account for the installation and removal of belts.

 As a general rule avoid subjecting belts to sharp bends or rough handling.

 When working with the REV GT2 3mm Pitch Pulleys and Belts there will be some difference in pitch between the Extended Motion Pattern, featured on the Channels, and the pitch of the Timing Belts.
-Because of the mismatched pitches, there may be limitations to the getting the perfect center to center distance.
-One solution to accommodate for this issue is to use a combination of M3 Standoffs (REV-41-1492) and Tensioning Bushings (REV-41-1702) to help tension the belt appropriately.
+Because of the mismatched pitches, there may be limitations to getting the perfect center-to-center distance.
+One solution to accommodate this issue is to use a combination of M3 Standoffs (REV-41-1492) and Tensioning Bushings (REV-41-1702) to help tension the belt appropriately.